-Apart from the ones in italic, the enumerated nouns adhere to facts: "bulking it up with scouring powder . . . or sodium chloride;" "having shed a pair of concrete slippers;" "its cryptic hoarding which stumped the police: / 'Oldham - Home of the tubular bandage;'" "pushed us / down to the station."
-The last element in the chain encapsulates their interaction: "story".
-The word echoes the speaker's previous fact-related sentence: "I spoke the addict's side of the story" and works as a part of the collocation 'the side of the story.'
+Apart from the ones in italics, the enumerated nouns adhere to facts: "bulking it up with scouring powder ... or sodium chloride;" "having shed a pair of concrete slippers;" "its cryptic hoarding which stumped the police: / 'Oldham - Home of the tubular bandage';" "pushed us / down to the station."
+The last element in the chain encapsulates their interaction: "story."
+The word echoes the speaker's previous fact-related sentence: "I spoke the addict's side of the story" and works as a part of the collocation "the side of the story."
 However, it also sums it up, betraying the mechanics of this narrative - chronological but disrupted by words regarded as commonplace metaphors which nevertheless act a significant part of the true events.
-The narrative is no longer a Structuralist system of grammar where 'words' combine into 'sentences', or, in Barthian terms, the level of sequences amounts to the level of actions topped by the level of narration (a single structure to contain "all the world stories" advocated by Propp).
+The narrative is no longer a Structuralist system of "grammar" where "words" combine into "sentences," or, in Barthian terms, the level of sequences amounts to the level of actions topped by the

-&lt;sup>16 The speaker, like Armitage himself, comes probably from the north of England; whatever comes from the south, is literally naturally shunned and sent to Coventry, back south.
-Another example of a 'recycled' idiom regaining its original meaning.
+The speaker, like Armitage himself, comes probably from the north of England; whatever comes from the south, is literally naturally shunned and sent to Coventry, back south.
+Another example of a "recycled" idiom regaining its original meaning.

-&lt;sup>17 Zoom!, p.
-68. Italic and underline mine.
+Zoom!, p.
+68. My italics.